39 Competitor Analysis Tools to Crush Your Marketing Campaigns

 The platform lets you automatically identify your top competitors, view side-by-side comparisons of a domain’s position in organic and paid search results, and discover your competitors’ pages with the highest visibility score.

 The tool also enables you to research keywords and compare rankings for up to 200 domains at once with their Batch Analysis Tool.

 Pricing: Free to try, then starts at $69/month

 Buzzsumo is every content marketer's dream.
 It's a powerful tool for spying on your competitors’ top content and modeling their content strategy.

 Enter your keyword or competitor URL into the tool, and Buzzsumo will return a list of top content by share count and links.

-You could see, for example, which of a competitor's pages have the most shares.
-Knowing that that content headline and format performed well, you could create something better.
+You can see, for example, which of a competitors’ pages have the most shares.
+Knowing that that content headline and format performed well, you can use that information to create something better.

 Pricing: Free to try, then $99/month